Tyler Herro: 2021–2023: Sixth Man of the Year and second Finals appearance

-2023–present: First All-Star appearance and Three-Point contest champion
+2023–2025: First All-Star appearance and Three-Point contest champion

 On October 30, 2023, Herro scored a season-high 35 points during a 122–114 loss to the Milwaukee Bucks.
-On April 24, 2024, in Game 2 of the First Round against the Boston Celtics, Herro put up 24 points, five rebounds, and a playoff career-high 14 assists in a 111–101 victory to even the series.
+On April 24, 2024, in Game 2 of the First Round against the Boston Celtics, Herro put up 24 points, five rebounds and a playoff career-high 14 assists in a 111–101 victory to even the series.
 Herro's statistics were nearly identical to the previous year during the regular season, but took a noticeable decline in the playoffs.
 Miami would ultimately lose the series in five games as Boston would go on to be the eventual NBA champions.
 In May, Heat president Pat Riley labeled Herro as "fragile" during a press conference, referencing the fact that he had missed nearly half of the season due to injuries.

 On November 12, 2024, Herro scored 40 points and made 10 three-pointers in a 123–121 overtime loss to the Detroit Pistons.
 His 10 three-pointers equaled the Heat franchise record.
 On December 29, Herro helped the Heat rally from a 12-point deficit by recording a game-high 27 points, as well as nine assists and six rebounds, in a 104–100 victory over the Houston Rockets.
 With 35 seconds left in the game, became entangled with Rockets player Amen Thompson as the ball was being inbounded before Thompson threw him to the floor.
 The subsequent altercation resulted in him, Thompson and four other people being ejected.
 By the end of December, Herro was leading the Heat in passes made, assists, potential assists and points via assists during the season, recording career highs in all categories.
 His efficiency had also increased for numerous shot types and areas as he more frequently attacked the rim rather than attempt long two-pointers.